INK-USC/LEAN-LIFE/README.md

 * Please install [Python 3.6.5](https://www.python.org/downloads/release/python-365/) (if you use `conda` you can ignore this step)
 * Please intall [Postgres 12.3](http://postgresguide.com/setup/install.html) (in the linked example they use PostgreSQL 9.2, please ensure you replace 9.2 with 12.3)
+* Open a new terminal window after intsalling the above
 * Clone this repo: `git clone git@github.com:INK-USC/LEAN-LIFE.git`
 * Create a virtual environment using:
      * annaconda: `conda create -n leanlife python=3.6` (annaconda doesn't have a stable 3.6.5 version, so we use 3.6)